EDF Energy, working in partnership with CGN, is currently the only developer building new nuclear plant in the UK.

 EDF is working with CGN to deliver Hinkley Point C, with CGN taking a 33.5 per cent investment share.
 The two companies have formed a joint venture company, General Nuclear System Ltd, to manage the project, with CGN investing through its UK subsidiary General Nuclear International Ltd. The two groups also propose to collaborate on deploying EPRs at Sizewell C (80 per cent EDF; 20 per cent CGN), and the Hualong HPR1000 reactor at Bradwell in Essex (33.5 per cent EDF; 66.5 per cent CGN).

-Sizewell C in 2021 will be built around five years behind Hinkley Point C – EDF submitted its formal planning application in May 2020.
-CGN aims to complete Bradwell B around 2030.
+Sizewell C will be built around five years behind Hinkley Point C – EDF submitted its formal planning application in May 2020.
+CGN has said that it intends to complete Bradwell B around 2030.

 - For more information on construction at Hinkley, including a detailed construction and tender timeline, see the Hinkley supply chain portal managed by Somerset Chamber of Commerce or download EDF’s Hinkley Point C supply chain booklet.